microsoft/vscode-docs/docs/languages/go.md

 ### Auto completions

 As you type in a Go file, you can see IntelliSense providing you with suggested completions.
-This even works for members in the current, imported and not yet imported packages.
+This even works for members in current, imported, and not yet imported packages.
 Just type any package name followed by `.`, and you will get suggestions for the corresponding package members.

-By setting `go.autocompleteUnimportedPackages` to `true` in your [settings](/docs/customization/userandworkspace.md), you can also get suggestion for packages that you can import.
-Select one of these suggestions, and an import to the selected package will be added to your file.
+By setting `go.autocompleteUnimportedPackages` to `true` in your [settings](/docs/customization/userandworkspace.md), you can also get suggestion for packages that you could import.
+Select one of these suggestions and an import to the selected package will be added to your file.

 >**Tip**: Use `kb(editor.action.triggerSuggest)` to trigger the suggestions manually.